ShubhamGajjar/Book-Recommendation-Engine/README.md

 # Book Recommendation Engine

-A production-ready book recommendation engine with a modern React + TypeScript frontend and Python Flask backend.
+A Project on book recommendation engine with a modern React + TypeScript frontend and Python Flask backend.
 Uses efficient data loading, content-based, popularity-based, and hybrid recommendation strategies.

 ## Features